MateuszMiszczynski/DevOps-Pipeline/README.md

 # python-DevOps
-My first Dev-Ops related project
+DevOps project for portfolio
+In progress ...